markekraus/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 ```

 ### Example 4: Custom CertificateValidationScript (Permissive)
-The following example shows how to use `-CertificateValidationScript` with a custom script to allow any certificate that has the Certificate Thumbprint of `934367bf1c97033f877db0f15cb1b586957d313` while all other certificates will be processed normally.
-Certificates with the matching thumbprint will be accepted as valid regardless of any other failure the certificate might have.
+The following example shows how to use `-CertificateValidationScript` with a custom script to allow any Certificate that has the Certificate Thumbprint of `934367bf1c97033f877db0f15cb1b586957d313` while all other Certificates will be processed normally.
+Certificates with the matching thumbprint will be accepted as valid regardless of any other failure the Certificate might have.

 ```powershell
 $Script = @{